rseah145/smw-term2/lesson_6/Theory.md

 Adding in IPsec protection may upset some of the existing security measures

-One of the most popular IKE authentication schmes for an AD is Kerberos
+One of the most popular IKE authentication schmes for an AD is Kerberos, thus, it is complicated if IPsec is involving DCs as Kerberos is hosted by controllers